Is the U.S. election killing the economy?

 "A candidate like Donald Trump is the mother of all uncertainties," says Baumohl.
 Businesses don't like to make huge investments in uncertain times.

 America's economy only grew 1% in the first half of the year, well below the historic average of over 3% (and even below the not so great 2.4% rate of the past two years).
-A lot of that sluggish growth is blamed on companies holding back on big purchases because of energy sector slump, Brexit and now the U.S. election.
+A lot of that sluggish growth is blamed on companies holding back on big purchases because of the energy sector slump and Brexit.
+Now the U.S. election is on everyone's minds.

 In August, Clinton held a sizable lead.
 But Trump is the ultimate wild card.
 The usual models don't seem to fully capture the Trump effect.
 The race is now again neck-and-neck in key swing states.